Ahmed Douma: Political activism and arrests

-The verdict was condemned by several Egyptian Human Rights organisations as well as by the High Representative of the European Union for Foreign Affairs Catherine Ashton and the United Kingdom Foreign Office.
+The verdict was condemned by several Egyptian human rights organisations, as well as by the High Representative of the European Union for Foreign Affairs Catherine Ashton and the United Kingdom Foreign Office.
 On 23 December, the Road of the Revolution Front organized a demonstration in Cairo in solidarity with the three activists.
-Hamdeen Sabahi has censured the court conviction sentencing Ahmed Maher, Mohamed Adel, and Ahmed Douma to three years in prison and a fine of LE50,000 and maintains that Interim President Adly Mansour should issue these and other detained individuals a pardon.
+Hamdeen Sabahi has censured the court conviction sentencing Maher, Mohamed Adel, and Douma to three years in prison and a fine of LE50,000 and maintains that Interim President Adly Mansour should issue these and other detained individuals a pardon.
 The Constitution Party has expressed solidarity with the detainees and their families and requested that the interim President Adly Mansour issue a pardon to Ahmed Maher, Mohammed Adel, and Ahmed Douma, as well as to Loay Abdel Rahman, Omar Hussein, Islam Ahmed, and Nasser Ibrahim.

-On 4 February 2015, The Cairo Criminal Court sentenced Ahmed Douma to life imprisonment and fined him LE17 million.
+On 4 February 2015, the Cairo Criminal Court sentenced Douma to life imprisonment and fined him LE17 million.

 In January 2019, his sentence for participating in the 2011 protests against the administration of President Hosni Mubarak was reduced to 15 years.

-On 3 December 2022, Ahmed Douma completed a decade in arbitrary detention.
-His family raised multiple requests for a presidential pardon and reconsideration of the activist’s case.
+On 3 December 2022, Douma completed a decade in arbitrary detention.
+His family raised multiple requests for a presidential pardon and reconsideration of the activist's case.
 The family renewed their call in 2022.
 On 24 November 2022, the European Parliament also called for the Egyptian authorities to immediately release the unjustly detained prisoners, including Douma.
 Dozens of human rights organizations and groups, including Amnesty International, MENA Rights Group, Democracy for the Arab World Now (DAWN), and others, also urged the Egyptian authorities to immediately and unconditionally release Douma.

+Douma was pardoned by Egyptian president Abdel Fattah el-Sisi on 19 August 2023.

 Writing

 Douma wrote about his incarceration experiences, dreams, and aspirations in his poetry.
-He published his poetry collection “Soutak Talee” (Your voice is Heard) in 2012 by Diwan publishing house, where he shared his revolutionary poetry and his experiences with several youth and reformist movements in Egypt.
-Douma documented the dates and locations during his imprisonment at the end of this poem, in which he told his story of imprisonment and oppression.
+He published his poetry collection Soutak Talee (Your Voice Is Heard) in 2012 with Diwan publishing house, where he shared his revolutionary poetry and his experiences with several youth and reformist movements in Egypt.
+He documented the dates and locations during his imprisonment at the end of this poem, in which he told his story of imprisonment and oppression.

-Also, his poetry collection “Curly” was printed and published during the 2021 Cairo International Book Fair via EL Maraya publishing house.
-However, security officials barged into the publishing house section during the fair and asked them to take Douma’s poetry collection down.
+Also, his poetry collection Curly was printed and published during the 2021 Cairo International Book Fair through EL Maraya publishing house.
+However, security officials barged into the publishing house section during the fair and asked them to take Douma's poetry collection down.